304NotModified/Fody.Stamp/README.md

 ## What it does

-Extracts the git SHA hash (from the last commit), combines it with the assembly version and places it in the `AssemblyInformationalVersionAttribute`.
+Extracts the git information from disk, combines it with the assembly version, and places it in the `AssemblyInformationalVersionAttribute`.

 So if your assembly version is 1.0.0.0 and the last commit is 759e9ddb53271dfa9335a3b27e452749a9b22280 then the following attribute will be added to the  assembly.